Tyrrrz/GitHubActionsTestLogger/Readme.md

 > **Important**:
 > The extension has a peer dependency on **Microsoft.NET.Test.Sdk** when used in this mode.
-> Your test project should already have a reference to this package, but make sure it is updated to the latest version.
+> Your test project may already have a reference to this package, but make sure it is updated to the latest version.

 > **Important**:
 > If you are using **.NET SDK v2.2 or lower**, you need to [set the `<CopyLocalLockFileAssemblies>` property to `true` in your test project](https://github.com/Tyrrrz/GitHubActionsTestLogger/issues/5#issuecomment-648431667).